Necromancer Tank PvE Build ESO – Anubis

 Alternative Gear (Monster Sets)

-- Tremorscale – Necessary for stamina-heavy groups due to the powerful penetration debuff it gives.
+• Tremorscale – Potentially useful for medium armor-heavy groups due to the powerful penetration debuff it gives.

 NOTE ON JEWELRY TRAITS: These are what work for me.
 You can play just fine with the default traits or with a different setup.